fluo-lang/fluoc/README.md

 cd fluo
 ```

-Fluo generates the file but you need to link it:
+Fluo generates object files and you need to link them (this will change):
 ```bash
 cargo run examples/tests.fl
 gcc out.o -no-pie  # -no-pie because we don't like eating pie... or 3.1415